 The annual Money Smart Kid Essay Contest is a creative opportunity for young students to increase their financial awareness and develop and apply their money management skills.
-All sixth- through eighth-grade students in the St. Louis metropolitan area were encouraged to submit an essay of 500 words or less answering the 2019 contest question:
+All sixth- through eighth-grade students in the St. Louis metropolitan area are encouraged to submit an essay of 500 words or less answering the 2020 contest question:

-Three finalists were awarded scholarships of $2,000, $1,000 and $500 at a Money Smart Month ceremony to be held on May 3, 2019.
+Three finalists will be awarded scholarships of $2,000, $1,000 and $500 at a Money Smart Month ceremony to be held on May 1, 2020.
 Additionally, students had the option to select a non-profit organization (i.e., school, specific classroom, or community organization) to receive a $500 award if their essay was selected as one of the finalists!